 How to Get Rid of Odorous House Ants | Proven and Effective Methods

 Odorous house ants live in cracks, crevices, or wherever they find safe shelter and easy access to food.
-More established colonies of these ants can be a source of nuisance and they can also bring some diseases into your home.
+More established colonies of these ants can be a source of nuisance and they can also bring some diseases.
 Therefore, it’s important to act immediately to eliminate an infestation of odorous house ants before any problems arise.

 To get rid of odorous house ants first inspect the area to locate the ant colony.
 This would usually be near a source of moisture.
 Apply soapy water to eliminate any pheromone trails.
 Now you can use ant baits so any remaining ants would be attacked and killed by it.
 Fixing the source of moisture will prevent them from coming back.